 - Make a master list of what must be done a month, week and day in advance.

-- Choose the menu ahead of time and decide whether you want a sit-down dinner (see Chef Phil’s excellent suggestion) or a buffet.
+- Choose the menu ahead of time and decide whether you want a sit-down dinner (see the excellent suggestion from our chefs) or a buffet.
 Think about every course, hors d'oeuvres, appetizers, salads and dressings, breads, entrees, vegetables, desserts and beverages.
 Always include healthy and low-calorie selections.

 - Prepare and freeze whatever you can ahead of time; baked goods can be stored in tins; roasts, cooked the day before, can be served cold.
 Vegetables can be chopped and stored in plastic bags in the refrigerator.